sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

               When `initial_levels` is not empty, it serves as reference values for sampling.
-              For example, if `initial_levels` contains a discrete :class:`.Factor` or a :class:`.ContinuousFactor` in the design, the ContinuousFactor initialized is considered a *derived factor*.
+              For example, if `initial_levels` contains a discrete :class:`.Factor` or a :class:`.ContinuousFactor` in the design, the ContinuousFactor initialized is considered a *derived continuousfactor*.
 It will use values from the factors in the `initial_levels` as the inputs for the sampling function.
-The `initial_levels` can also contain additional inputs for the sampling function.
+The `initial_levels` can also contain inputs of other datatypes for the sampling function.

               A :class:`.ContinuousFactor` also requires a `sampling_function` to generate values at runtime.
               This function must be an instance of a :class:`.SamplingMethod`.